-In truth, the RVCA is sometimes better known for its conservation areas, stewardship programs and watershed monitoring than its role in flood management.
 Conservation authorities and municipalities have the difficult responsibility of ensuring that new development protects floodplains, watercourses and wetlands so that flood damage is reduced or avoided altogether.

 When images of flooding are fresh, it's easier to remember the importance of what conservation authorities do, but we need strong public and political support for our work long after the flood waters recede.